 - Leakage: in their WRMP, STWL present how they will achieve their sustainable leakage target of 453 MI/d for their whole supply area by 2015.
 The company presents a range of options to reduce its levels of leakage, including active leakage control, mains renewal, pressure management and metering. - Promotion of Water Efficiency Products: in recent years STWL has worked together with a range of product manufacturers and suppliers to promote water-efficient showerheads, shower timers, water butts and internal leak alarms.
 Since 2005 the company has distributed cistern displacement devices under the banner of 'Save-a-Flush'.
-STWL will continue to promote this device as it is claimed to be able to achieve annual savings of up to 1 MI/d per year through AMP5 across the STWL supply area.
+STWL will up to 1 MI/d per year through AMP5 across the STWL supply area.
 In addition STWL has made provision to allow for product subsidies to provide access to water efficient products to all customers and to raise uptake rates. - Education: customer education has been identified as an important measure, and facilitated by company visits and face to face contacts to not only promote water efficiency practices and products but also to change customer behaviour.
 Auditing programmes have been an important part of customer education to raise customers' awareness about water use.
 As part of their AMP5 (2010 to 2015) action plan, STWL aim to encourage customers to undertake self-audits and will provide information and materials on how household inefficient usage and waste can be reduced. - Retrofit Programme: in AMP4 (2005 to 2010) STWL undertook a successful pilot retrofit programme involving 50 schools.58 The programme has now been extended to a 600 school-site retrofit audit programme by the end of 2010.
-For AMP5 (2010 to 2015) the company will roll out further programmes into the wider public, social housing and commercial sectors by means of advice, audits and installation of water efficient devices. - 5.9.2 With adoption of these programmes and measures, STWL are projecting an overall per capita consumption reduction of 3.6 l/person/day by 2035.
+For AMP5 (2010 to 2015) the company will roll out further programmes into the wider public, social housing and commercial sectors by means of advice, audits and installation of water efficient devices. - With adoption of these programmes and measures, STWL are projecting an overall per capita consumption reduction of 3.6 (Vperson/day by 2035.
 STWL's projections were amended in the period following the publication of their draft WRMP and their final WRMP in June 2010.
 This was on the basis of comments received from Ofwat and the Environment Agency, as well as the latest views of Government on the future product standards for water use and efficiency.
-STWL's models of water usage in metered versus unmetered / unmeasured properties were also reviewed and updated, while the impacts of Ofwat's water efficiency targets were also factored into the revised forecasts.
+STWL's models of water usage in metered versus unmetered \text{Vmmeasured properties were also reviewed and updated, while the impacts of Ofwat's water efficiency targets were also reviewed and updated, while the impacts of Ofwat's water efficiency targets were also reviewed into the revised forecasts.
 The draft WRMP and final WRMP projections are presented in Figure 5-8.